How to use the MIN function

 [number2] | Up to 254 arguments are possible.
 Optional. |

-3. MIN function example
+3. MIN Function Example

-The image above shows the MIN function in cell D3, cell range B3:B10 contains random text, numbers, and boolean values.
-The MIN function ignores text and boolean values, however not errors.
+The image above shows the MIN function in cell D3, Cell range B3:B10 contains random text, numbers, and boolean values.
+Here is the data in cell range B3:B10:

 Formula in cell E3: